Intermesh/groupoffice-docs/developer/server/filters.rst

 Entities can be filtered according to the `JMAP filter specification <https://jmap.io/spec-core.html#/query>`_.

 You can implement filters by overriding the "defineFilters" method in your Entity.
-Here's an example of a "genres" filter:
+Here's an advanced example of the Contact filters:

 .. code:: php